 Distributions from Roth IRAs.
 If you received an early distribution from your Roth IRAs, include on line 1 the part of the distribution that you must include in your income.
-You will find this amount on line 25c of your 2019 Form 8606.
-You also will need to include on line 1 the following amounts.
+You will find this amount on line 25c of your 2021 Form 8606.
+You will also need to include on line 1 the following amounts over an amount to your Roth IRAs in 2017 through 2021, you only need to include the amount from line 25c of your 2021 Form 8606 on line 1 of this form.

-- A qualified first-time homebuyer distribution from line 20 of your 2019 Form 8606.
-Also include this amount on line 2 and enter exception number 09. - Recapture amounts attributable to any conversions or rollovers to your Roth IRAs in 2015 through 2019.
+- A qualified first-time homebuyer distribution from line 20 of your 2021 Form 8606.
+Also include this amount on line 2 and enter exception number 09. - Recapture amounts attributable to any conversions or rollovers to your Roth IRAs in 2017 through 2021.
 See Recapture amount subject to the additional tax on early distributions next.

-If you didn't have a qualified TIP first-time homebuyer distribution in 2019, and you didn't convert or roll over an amount to your Roth IRAs in 2015 through 2019, you only need to include the amount from line 25c of your 2019 Form 8606 on line 1 of this form.
+If you didn't have a qualified first-time homebuyer distribution in 2021, and you didn't convert or roll

 Recapture amount subject to the additional tax on early distributions.
-If you converted or rolled over an amount to your Roth IRAs in 2015 through 2019 and you received an early distribution for 2019, the recapture amount you must include on line 1 is the amount, if any, of the early distribution allocated to the taxable portion of your

-2015 through 2019 conversions or rollovers.
+If you converted or rolled over an amount to your Roth IRAs in 2017 through 2021 and you received an early distribution for 2021, the recapture amount you must include on line 1 is the amount, if any, of the early distribution allocated to the taxable portion of your 2017 through 2021 conversions or rollovers.